vmware-tanzu-labs/cf-mgmt/docs/config/README.md

 # added in 0.0.48+ which will remove users from roles if not configured in cf-mgmt
 enable-remove-users: true/false

+# allowing security groups to be applied that are defined globally
+named-security-groups: []
 ```

 #### Space Default Configuration